epinio/epinio/docs/howtos/development.md

 such an environment.
 That script uses the value of the "EPINIO_SYSTEM_DOMAIN" environment variable for the `system-domain` installation argument.
-If the variable is not set, it will try to use a "magic" domain in the form of "1.2.3.4.omg.howdoi.website" where `1.2.3.4` is the IP address of your k3d cluster and `omg.howdoi.website` is a mirror-dns service which resolves to the IP address in front of it (similar to nip.io, xip.io etc).
+If the variable is not set, it will try to use a "magic" domain in the form of "1.2.3.4.omg.howdoi.website" where `1.2.3.4` is the IP address of your k3d cluster and `omg.howdoi.website` is a mirror-dns configuration which resolves to the IP address in front of it (similar to nip.io, xip.io etc).

 For all other environments the instructions [on our documentation site](https://docs.epinio.io/installation/installation.html) should be followed.
 After installation, this make target will replace the epinio API server